-Note You can also assign the function Switch temperature range to one of the programmable buttons.
-For more information, see section 7.11 Programmable buttons.
+Note You can also assign the function Switch temperature range to the programmable button.
+For more information, see section 7.9 Programmable button.

 11.5 Changing the color palettes

 You can change the color palette that the camera uses to display different temperatures.
 A different palette can make it easier to analyze an image.